 addMembers API of the group profile.
 You need to pass the addresses of the users to be added as group members, permissions to be granted and admin permissions if you are adding them as group admins.

-mesibo provides a set of APIs deal with stored messages in the database and sending read receipts.
+mesibo provides a set of APIs to read messages and call history stored in the database and sending read receipts.
 A read receipt is an acknowledgment that the user has read the message.

 To read stored messages from the database, you need to create a read session and set the criteria to read messages; for example,